Tanveer-Sheikh/Vendor-Management-System-with-Performance-Metrics/README.md

 - **Average Response Time**: Average time taken by the vendor to acknowledge the purchase orders.
 - **Fulfillment Rate**: Percentage of orders fulfilled by the vendor.

-Feel free to customize this README as needed to better fit your project and preferences.
-This structured format should provide clear and comprehensive documentation for users of your API.